echo-webkom/ludo/api/README.md

 ### Status

 Item status is one of the following values.
 They are automatically updated if the item contains github repo/branch info.
+Use the integer value as the status in requests.

 | Name             | Value | Description                                              |
 | ---------------- | ----- | -------------------------------------------------------- |